hneth/riskyr/_app/about_riskyr.md

 -   provide 3D plot for planes of PPV/NPV by `sens` and `spec` (for given `prev`)
 -   provide options to show current PPV/NPV in plots
 -   add option to load environments (parameter sets of examples and real studies (from `.csv` file)
+-   add current sdt-colors to tabs of _data table_, _nf-tree_ and _mosaic plot_
+-   fix bug when loading datasets

 ### Yet to do